 - What Evidence Could I Use To Support An Occupational Asthma Claim?

 - What’s The Time Limit For Claiming Compensation?

 - Starting The Occupational Asthma Claims Process

 Asthma is a chronic lung condition caused by the narrowing of the bronchial passage.
 Difficulty breathing is the predominant symptom of this condition.
 Asthma may be triggered by exposure to dust, pollen or other airborne substances just about anywhere, but when the exposure occurs in a working environment, it is called occupational asthma.

-While you could develop occupational asthma while working in a range of industries, the risk is highest in certain workplaces.
-Workers employed in the manufacturing industries, particularly those associated with motor vehicles, metals, spray painting, and toxic chemical substances, could be at high risk for developing the symptoms of this condition.
+While you could theoretically develop occupational asthma while working in a range of industries, the risk is highest in certain workplaces.
+Workers employed in manufacturing industries, particularly those associated with motor vehicles, metals, spray painting, and toxic chemical substances, could be at high risk for developing the symptoms of asthma.

 Other high-risk industries include:

-There are several legal Acts that have been passed over the years to ensure that workers’ rights are protected and if these have been ignored and abused leading to your illness it’s highly likely you would be entitled to make an occupational asthma compensation claim.
+There are several legal Acts that have been passed over the years to ensure that workers’ rights are protected and if these have been ignored or abused leading to your illness it’s highly likely you would be eligible to make an occupational asthma compensation claim.

 According to Health and Safety and Work etc Act 1974, employers have a legal responsibility to carry out a risk assessment of the workplace and put reasonable measures in place to ensure that their staff are protected from potential hazards.

 Under the Control of Substances Hazardous to Health 2002 or COSHH, employers have a legal responsibility to minimise exposure to toxic chemicals, allergens, and other hazardous substances, where their removal or substitution is not possible.